Gekd/busiest_time_calculator/README.md

-# busiest_time_calculator
+# Busiest time calculator

-This project is meant to calculate the busiest time during which workers are taking breaks.
+Calculator used to determine when most workers take breaks.

 ## Steps to use this project: